Tariq Mustafa

 Dr. Tariq Mustafa (born 1934) is a Pakistani mechanical engineer with a first class honors degree from London University specializing in nuclear and space technology.
-He led the establishment of Pakistan's Space and Rocket Technology Program and subsequently, served in the Government of Pakistan as Federal Secretary of the Ministries of Defense Production, Science and Technology, Public Sector Industry, Petroleum and Natural Resources and Privatization.
-He is the founder and current Chairperson of Pakistan's National Paralympics Committee (PNPC), President of the South Asian Paralympics Committee and the Vice President of the Asian Paralympic Committee.
+He led the establishment of Pakistan's space and rocket technology program and subsequently served in the Government of Pakistan as Federal Secretary of the Ministries of Defense Production, Science and Technology, Public Sector Industry, Petroleum and Natural Resources and Privatization.
+He is the founder and current Chairperson of Pakistan's National Paralympics Committee (PNPC), President of the South Asian Paralympics Committee and Vice President of the Asian Paralympic Committee.
 His lifelong interests are reason, revelation and the future of humanity.
 He has been active in discourse about science and religion and is the author of The Case for God - Based on Reason and Evidence, not Groundless Faith.

-In September 2015, he has been appointed as a member of the Governing Council of the Institute for Religion in the Age of Science (IRAS).
+In September 2015, he was appointed as a member of the Governing Council of the Institute for Religion in the Age of Science (IRAS).

 Education

 Dr. Tariq Mustafa is a graduate of University of London where he received his Bachelor of Science (B.S.) in mechanical engineering with first class honours while also doing an engineering apprenticeship at the Royal Arsenal in Woolwich.
 He also received an Honorary DSc from University of Greenwich in 2013.
 In 1956, he joined the United Kingdom Atomic Energy Authority and did his post-graduate research in the field of nuclear technology and nuclear power studies.
 In 1957, Tariq Mustafa attended the first international Reactor School at the United Kingdom Atomic Energy Research Establishment Harwell.
 Subsequently, he participated in the first international power reactor operations course at Calder Hall, UK.
 Tariq Mustafa was selected in 1957 by Nobel Laureate Abdul Salam to join the Pakistan Atomic Energy Commission.
-He was then selected for a Fellowship to the Oak Ridge National Laboratories of the U.S Atomic Energy Commission.
+He was then selected for a Fellowship to the Oak Ridge National Laboratories of the U.S. Atomic Energy Commission.